quertc/ProxyChecker/README.md

 You can download the latest version of the application on Windows, MacOS, or Ubuntu 20.04 in the [**releases**](https://github.com/quertc/ProxyChecker/releases) section of this repository.

+## Note

+Very rarely, for some unknown reason, Windows Defender may block an application by seeing a virus in it.
+This is obviously a false positive (there are several [issues](https://github.com/tauri-apps/tauri/issues) in the tauri repository from other people on this random problem).
+If this happens, just ignore it and add it to Windows Defender exceptions, or run the application in an isolated environment if you want.

 ## TODO

 - Improve error handling on the frontend